- What is the Year of Food and Farming?

 - Why is the Year needed?

-It is needed because many children, and adults, have little or no understanding of how
+- It is needed because many children, and adults, have little or no understanding of how

-their food is produced, which could have serious consequences both for them and the wider community.
+their food is produced, which could have serious consequences both for them and the wider community. - In general we’re an urban nation that has become disengaged from food and the countryside where

 it is produced.
 Almost half (46%) of young children have absolutely no involvement with growing food.